erykjj/jwlmanager/.github/SECURITY.md

 The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it, just as you can any authorized app.
 ```

-You can also try `xattr -dr com.apple.quarantine JWLManager.app` to remove the Gatekeeper quarantine flag.
+You can also do this in a terminal to remove the Gatekeeper quarantine flag: `xattr -dr com.apple.quarantine JWLManager.app`

 ## Alternative